 This one is my fav.
 The color is shocking at all angles, fire everywhere and so much better than my photos.
 Sorry but the finish is so glassy it is tough to shoot without getting glare.
 It is about 3/16 inch thick.
 Please excuse the white cat hair in the photos...it's not a crack.

 From Wikimedia: An iridescent opal-like play of color is shown in fine specimens, mostly in shades of green and red; all the spectral colors are possible, however.
 The iridescence is due to the microstructure of the aragonite: unlike most other gems, whose colors come from light absorption, the iridescent color of ammolite comes from interference with the light that rebounds from stacked layers of thin platelets that make up the aragonite.
 The thicker the layers, the more reds and greens are produced; the thinner the layers, the more blues and violets predominate.
 Reds and greens are the most commonly seen colors, owing to the greater fragility of the finer layers responsible for the blues.
 When freshly quarried, these colors are not especially dramatic; the material requires polishing and possibly other treatments in order to reveal the colors' full potential.

 I ship USPS priority and first class within the USA.
 Overseas: registered mail or express at times

-Refund of original purchase price and shipping are not a problem.
+Refund of original purchase price and shipping are not a problem within one day of receiving the item.
+Buyer must request a refund before returning item.
 Buyer pays return shipping.